hyperlight-dev/ci-setup-workflow/README.md

 - Installs additional rust components like clippy, rustfmt, ect
 - Installs Just
 - Sets up the clang toolchain on Linux machines (this should probably get moved into the hosted runner image setup...)
-- Installs the `x86_64-pc-windows-msvc` rust target for cross-compilation on Linux machines
 - Sets up environment variables needed to build / run tests based on the machine's configuration.

 ## Code of Conduct